Inveniem/kustomize-storage-config-transformer/README.md

             - containerPort: 5000
 ```

-A Kustomization config like this:
+Now, consider a "live" overlay that has a Kustomization config like this:
 ```yaml
 # overlays/live/kustomization.yaml
 apiVersion: kustomize.config.k8s.io/v1beta1